apiacademy/ansible-consul-demo/README.md

 # ansible-consul-demo

-Demo of Consul and Ansible
+Demo of Consul and Ansible.
+This is the source-code of on-stage demo created for Ansible Fest, 2015.

+You can view the accompanying slidedeck of the presentation at: <http://www.slideshare.net/irakli/ansible-fest-irakli>

 ## Installation